robertmartin8/MolecularNotes/README.md

 ![logo](http://reasonabledeviations.com/assets/images/secondbrain1/logo_big.png)

-This repository contains my Obsidian implementation of Molecular Notes -- a Second Brain system that I use to organise my thinking.
+This repository contains my Obsidian implementation of **Molecular Notes** – a Second Brain system that I use to organise my thinking.
 You can read about the philosophy of Molecular Notes [here](https://reasonabledeviations.com/2022/04/18/molecular-notes-part-1/) and more about the Obsidian implementation [here]([here](https://reasonabledeviations.com/2022/06/12/molecular-notes-part-2/)).

 ## Basic setup instructions